 You can also search Twitter for mentions of organisations, products, research, names etc. Following a known academic or professional organisation that tweets regularly can be useful.
 Check personal or institutional web pages to find relevant people.

 Activity 2 Introducing Twitter

 If you know someone on Twitter, you can search for their name to see their ‘Twitterstream’ and also see the people or organisations they are ‘following’.
-If you are not already familiar with Twitter, try a Twitter search at this point, or you can search for the current top 100 most followed on Twitter.
+If you are not already familiar with Twitter, try a Twitter search at this point (or you can look up the most popular users on Twitter).
 Click on the underlined name in one of the tweets to see their Twitterstream and check out how many people or organisations they follow.